linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 19 The Foreign Exchange Market.md

 - the dominant role of financing transactions in the foreign exchange market; and
 - what foreign exchange risk is.

-The fundamental fact of international finance is that different countries issue different currencies, and the relative values of those currencies may change quickly, substantially, and without warning.
-Moreover, the change may either reflect economic developments or be a response to political events that make no economic sense.
-As a result, the risk that a currency's value may change adversely, which is called foreign exchange risk or currency risk, is an important consideration for all participants in the international financial markets.
-Investors who purchase securities denominated in a currency different from their own must worry about the rate of return on those securities after adjusting for changes in the exchange rate.
-Firms that issue obligations denominated in a foreign currency face the risk of the uncertain value of the cash payments they owe to investors.

-In this chapter, we provide a review of foreign exchange rates and the foreign exchange rate market.
-The foreign exchange rate market includes the cash market (or spot market) and the derivatives market.
-The cash market or spot market is the market for settlement of a foreign exchange transaction within two business days.
-The derivatives market includes currency futures and forward contracts, currency options, and currency swaps.
-All these derivatives are described in chapter 38.

-# Foreign Exchange Rates
+## Foreign Exchange Rates

 An exchange rate is defined as the amount of one currency that can be exchanged for a unit of another currency.
 In fact, the foreign exchange (FX) rate is the price of one currency in terms of another currency.
 And, depending on circumstances, one could define either currency as the price for the other.
 So FX rates can be quoted "in either direction."
 For example, the FX rate between the U.S. dollar and the euro could be quoted in one of two ways:

 1. The number of U.S. dollars necessary to acquire one euro; this is the dollar price of one euro.
 2. The number of euros necessary to acquire one U.S. dollar; this is the euro price of one dollar.

-# FX Rate Quotation Conventions
+## FX Rate Quotation Conventions

 FX rate quotations can be either direct or indirect.
 The difference lies in identifying one currency as a local currency and the other as a foreign currency.
 For example, from the perspective of a U.S. participant, the local currency would be U.S. dollars, and any other currency, such as the Swiss franc, would be the foreign currency.
 From the perspective of a Swiss participant, the local currency would be the Swiss franc, and other currencies, such as the U.S. dollar, would be the foreign currency.
 A direct quotation is the number of units of a local currency exchangeable for one unit of a foreign currency.

 An indirect quotation is the number of units of a foreign currency that can be exchanged for one unit of the local currency.
 Looking at it from a U.S. participant's perspective, we see that a quotation indicating the number of dollars exchangeable for one unit of a foreign currency is a direct quotation.
 An indirect quotation from the same participant's perspective would be the number of units of the foreign currency that can be exchanged for one U.S. dollar.
-Obviously, from the point of view of a non-U.S. participant, the number of U.S. dollars exchangeable for one unit of a non-

-U.S. currency is an indirect quotation; the number of units of a non-U.S. currency exchangeable for a U.S. dollar is a direct quotation.
+Obviously, from the point of view of a non-U.S. participant, the number of U.S. dollars exchangeable for one unit of a non-U.S. currency is an indirect quotation; the number of units of a non-U.S. currency exchangeable for a U.S. dollar is a direct quotation.

 Given a direct quotation, we can obtain an indirect quotation (which is simply the reciprocal of the direct quotation) and vice versa.
 For example, on October 25, 2013, a U.S. investor received a direct quotation of 1.3805 U.S. dollars for one euro.
-That is, the price of a euro was  \$1.3805.
-The reciprocal of the direct quotation is 0.7244, which would have been the indirect quotation for the U.S. investor; that is, one U.S. dollar could be exchanged for\$ 0.7244 euros, which was the euro price of a U.S. dollar.
+That is, the price of a euro was $1.3805.
+The reciprocal of the direct quotation is 0.7244, which would have been the indirect quotation for the U.S. investor; that is, one U.S. dollar could be exchanged for $0.7244 euros, which was the euro price of a U.S. dollar.

 If the number of units of a foreign currency that can be obtained for one dollar—the price of a dollar in that currency, or the indirect quotation—rises, the dollar is said to appreciate relative to the currency, and the currency is said to depreciate.
 Thus, appreciation means a decline in the direct quotation.